Hunter MacKay (AHCOTE graduate and teacher at Alwin Holland Elementary School)

 - With minimal additional coursework, students who hold a degree upon entering AHCOTE may also qualify for SFU’s Bachelor of Education as a Second Degree after completing AHCOTE.

-- AHCOTE students who do not have a degree when they begin the program are recommended to enrol in SFU’s Bachelor of General Studies (Education).
-Recommended completion of this degree includes the following allotment of credits:
+- AHCOTE students who do not have a degree when they begin the program are advised to pursue SFU’s Bachelor of General Studies (Education) degree.

 Do you need more information?